BlackAnon22/BlackAnon22.github.io/posts/CTF Competitions/picoCTF_2024.md

 ![image](https://github.com/BlackAnon22/BlockChain_Hacking/assets/67879936/5eaae91a-3401-429f-b37e-3a8c8725ffea)

-Download the challenge files and unzip
+Download the challenge file and unzip

 ![image](https://github.com/BlackAnon22/BlockChain_Hacking/assets/67879936/b26fa3e5-71e1-4007-9b26-0cd38ce78735)

 unlike the previous challs the files for this chall are much, from the challenge description we are to look for the commit that's preventing the program from working.
 Well, ```git show``` won't work in this case actually.
-The guy we'll be needing in a situation like this is "grep", I called him already he's on his way hehe
+The guy we'll be needing in a situation like this is the command ```grep```, I called him already he's on his way hehe

 command:```grep -ir "picoCTF{```